12 October 2018

 The digital format means that we will not send you any more paper statements and you will not have to print out any statements at a branch.
 Using Home'Bank, simply select the accounts for which you would like to receive electronic statements.
 You can then manage, request, download and digitally archive your account statements 24/7.

-The security of transactions via Home'Bank is the utmost.
-Those of the last 12 months are always available online.
-If you should want to print a statement, this is still possible.
+You can download your account statements easily and securely via Home'Bank.
+Statements for the last 12 months are always available online and if you want to print a statement, you can.
 What if your computer crashes?
 We also store your statements in our systems.
 Older statements can always be obtained from a branch.
-Consequently there is no risk!
+Which means there are no risks for you!

 What are you waiting for?